matthewratcliffe/airplay-server/README.md

 - The PC will automatically boot when power is restored.

 ### ✅ Manual Power On
-- Simply press the power button each day to start the server manually.
+- Simply press the power button each day to start the receiver manually.
 - This is the least automated method but requires no configuration.

 > 💡 **Tip:** For most kiosk or display use-cases, a powerboard timer combined with BIOS auto-boot is the most reliable and low-maintenance option.